cockroachdb/docs/v20.1/known-limitations.md

 ### CockroachDB does not test for all connection failure scenarios

 CockroachDB servers rely on the network to report when a TCP connection fails.
-In most scenarios when a connection fails, the network immediately reports a connection failure, resulting in a "`Connection refused`" error.
+In most scenarios when a connection fails, the network immediately reports a connection failure, resulting in a `Connection refused` error.

 However, if there is no host at the target IP address, or if a firewall rule blocks traffic to the target address and port, a TCP handshake can linger while the client network stack waits for a TCP packet in response to network requests.
 To work around this kind of scenario, we recommend the following: